100 Lunch Box Ideas Your Kids Will Love

-When I was growing up, I took the same thing in my lunch box nearly every day: a peanut butter sandwich, an apple, and either a Fruit Roll-Up or a packaged snack cake (probably a Ho-Ho).
+As a former picky eater, I took the same thing in my lunch box nearly every day: a peanut butter sandwich, an apple, and either a Fruit Roll-Up or a packaged snack cake–probably a Ho-Ho.
+I’m thankful my kids are open to a wider (and healthier) variety of foods than I was.

 - Turkey, roast beef, or ham rolled up